carsoncole/tree-recycle/README.md

 - Create a new Heroku app: `# heroku create -a example-app`;
 - From the directory of the app on your computer: `# git push heroku main`;

+#### PostgreSQL

+A PostgreSQL addon must enabled on Heroku for the database.

+#### Worker

+A worker addon must be enabled, to allow for the processing of the many jobs of sending emails, SMS's, and routing.

+#### Redis

+Optionally, a Redis addon must be enabled on Heroku to provide live logging in the Admin section.
+This is not required.

 #### Configuration

 On the Heroku Config Vars page, add the Rails master key for decrypting the credentials to `RAILS_MASTER KEY`.